brianhdk/integration-service/README.md

     }
 }
 ```

-Will add a class that exposes the Custom Connection.
-Note: You can also use **ConnectionString.FromText("...")** to hard-code your connection string.
+**Note:** You can also use **ConnectionString.FromText("...")** if you just want to hard-code your connection string.

+Later you'll use this class every time you access the database through the generic **IDbFactory<>** interface.

+The next step is to register this new custom connection, this is done in the initial configuration:

 ```c#
 namespace ConsoleApplication16